 - Right to information and access

-You also have a right to request access to the information that we hold about you, and to receive a copy of this information, along with other information which is generally contained in this Privacy Statement.
+You also have a right to request access to the information that we hold about you, and to receive a copy of this information, along with other information which is generally contained in this policy.

 ISM members also have the right to receive a copy of any information we hold about them in connection with the performance of our contract with them.